Stroke recovery: Positioning

+Virtual Reality

+According to the 2025 review by Laver et al., virtual reality, when compared to conventional therapy (weight lifting, task-oriented training, and stretching), leads to slight improvement in upper-limb function and balance, and when combined with usual care, it leads to moderate improvement.

 Brain repair

 Electrical stimulation

-Such work represents a paradigm shift in the approach towards rehabilitation of the stroke-injured brain away from pharmacologic flooding of neuronal receptors and instead, towards targeted physiologic stimulation.
-In layman's terms, this electrical stimulation mimics the action of healthy muscle to improve function and aid in retraining weak muscles and normal movement.
-Functional Electrical Stimulation (FES) is commonly used in 'foot-drop' following stroke, but it can be used to help retrain movement in the arms or legs.
+Electrical stimulation is being explored as therapy for stroke rehabilitation with the goal of improving motor function and aid recovery after a stroke.
+Electrical stimulation therapy involves using electrical currents to stimulate or activate nerves and muscles.
+This electrical stimulation is meant to mimic the action of healthy muscle to improve function.
+The goal is to help retrain weak muscles so that they can regain function and perform normal movements.
+There are numerous approaches and techniques to electrical stimulation therapy including functional electrical stimulation (FES) (electrical current is given to weakened or paralyzed muscles), transcranial direct current stimulation (tDCS): (low electric current is applied to the person's scalp to stimulate specific brain areas), transcutaneous electrical nerve stimulation (TENS), and neuromuscular electrical stimulation (NMES) (muscle stimulation using electrical pulses).

 Bobath (NDT)

 In patients undergoing rehabilitation with a stroke population or other central nervous system disorders (cerebral palsy, etc.), Bobath, also known as Neurodevelopmental Treatment (NDT), is often the treatment of choice in North America.
 The Bobath concept is best viewed as a framework for interpretation and problem solving of the individual patient's presentation, along with their potential for improvement.
 Components of motor control that are specifically emphasized, are the integration of postural control and task performance, the control of selective movement for the production of coordinated sequences of movement and the contribution of sensory inputs to motor control and motor learning.
 Task practice is a component of a broad approach to treatment that includes in-depth assessment of the movement strategies utilized by the patient to perform tasks, and identification of specific deficits of neurological and neuromuscular functions.
 Many studies have been conducted comparing NDT with other treatment techniques such as proprioceptive neuromuscular facilitation (PNF stretching), as well as conventional treatment approaches (utilizing traditional exercises and functional activities), etc. Despite being widely used, based on the literature, NDT has failed to demonstrate any superiority over other treatment techniques available.
 In fact, the techniques compared with NDT in these studies often produce similar results in terms of treatment effectiveness.
 Research has demonstrated significant findings for all these treatment approaches when compared with control subjects and indicate that overall, rehabilitation is effective.
 It is important to note, however, that the NDT philosophy of "do what works best" has led to heterogeneity in the literature in terms of what constitutes an NDT technique, thus making it difficult to directly compare to other techniques.